 The Reward Tab is also where you will setup your highest-tier reward which users will unlock using the final Bonus action.
 When creating your highest-tier reward you can choose from four different types of Rewards:

 You can then import your coupon code or link into the campaign by entering it under Code/Link(s) at the bottom of the tab.
 You can also limit the number of times your reward can be unlocked by entering your chosen number under Number of Claims.

 While you're on the Reward Tab you will also need to set the Actions required to unlock Reward.
 This indicates how many actions users must complete before they unlock the highest-tier reward.
-You will need to set this to however many actions are included in your campaign, including all Subscribe and Bonus actions used to unlock Rewards.
+You will need to set this to however many actions are included in your campaign, excluding all Coupon actions, but including the Bonus action used to unlock the final Reward.

 This will ensure that users have completed every action in your campaign before unlocking your final reward.

 The Post Redeem tab allows you to customize what happens once users have unlocked your reward.

 When you run a tiered Reward campaign you have several choices on how you deliver your reward.

 The Display Reward in Widget option allows you to present the reward to users within your Rewards widget once they have completed every action and unlocked your highest-tier reward.

 This is the most convenient way for you to distribute your reward as it allows you to immediately provide users with your reward in a hassle-free way.